egordm/BOLD/docs/architecture.md

 The data is either stored in a self-hosted local data cluster or is accessed in a read-only fashion from a external data clusters using SPARQL and elasticsearch endpoints.

+State of the workers is decoupled from the backend server and vice-versa for fault tolerance.

 ## Import Flow
 While the import flow varies depending on the dataset and configuration, the general flow can be seen in the figure below.